LexiconSpark/data-analysis-copilot/README.md

 ## Implement the initial project
 Launch claude code in the project directory.
 The `/speckit.*` commands are available in the assistant.

+Note: Further tutorial to followthrough for using speckit: https://github.com/github/spec-kit

 Use the **`/speckit.constitution`** command to create your project's governing principles and development guidelines that will guide all subsequent development.